-1. Meet a Real Viking at the Royal Ontario Museum
+1. Spiders & dinosaurs & wildlife… (oh my!) at the Royal Ontario Museum

 My family hits the zoo every year during the winter break.
 I tell the kids it’s to wish the animals Happy New Year but really it’s about getting out of the house for some exercise and fresh air.
 Toronto Zoo is open 9:30-4:30 daily.
-New Year’s Eve at Ripley’s requires a special ticket and guests must be 19+ but there’s lots for families to do and see at other times.
+Ripley’s has lots for families to do and see at various times.
 Buy your tickets in advance and get there early to avoid the crowds!